jtlandis/ggside/cran-comments.md

-This is a patch to `ggside` in that we depend on ggplot2 4.0.0 and greater.
-The ggplot2 4.0.0 release was anticipated to have breaking changes.
-This patch fixes `ggside` to be compatible with the latest release.
-We now adopt the S7 framework and now use proper double dispatch for adding custom layers.
+This is a minor patch to `ggside`.
+A small error has been found in the plotting of some side geometries and facet combinations.
+It has been fixed with this update and additional tests have been added to check for this regression in the future.

 ## Test environments